bplmaps/lmec-main-site/content/education/university.md

 - "/research/remote-teaching/"

 ---
-## Opening about people and places

-Course topics which may relate to our collections strengths include historical geography, environmental history, urban history and urban studies, the history of science, American studies, local and regional history of Boston and New England, GIS and geospatial techniques, critical cartography, digital humanities, and other related themes.
+## Mapping across the curriculum

+Our collections, research programs, and public projects resonate with many different course topics at the university level, both in the humanities and social sciences and beyond.
+Amongst the topics which are best suited for collaborative learning at the Map Center include:

+* historical geography and environmental history
+* urban history and urban studies
+* history of science and technology
+* American studies
+* local and regional history of Boston and New England
+* GIS and geospatial methods
+* critical cartography
+* digital humanities
+* media studies

+We welcome university teachers to [bring your students to the Map Center](#class-visits) for a virtual visit, or to [work with us](#collaborative-learning) in developing a course exercise that draws on historical collections or digital humanities skills.
+For students, we offer [many resources](#student-research) that may be helpful for research papers, presentations, and creative projects.

-## Visiting the Map Center with a class
+## Visiting the Map Center with a class{#class-visits}

 {{< alert-box type="warning" icon="fas fa-laptop-house" title="Remote instruction only" >}}Due to the continued closure of the BPL and LMEC for the COVID-19 pandemic, all instruction in Spring 2021 will take place remotely.{{</ alert-box >}}

 The LMEC curatorial and library team welcomes university classes to “visit” our collections and exhibition remotely.
-We offer **broad overview lessons** on historical geography, critical cartography, and research in the map collections, as well as **thematically-focused discussions** of specific groups of objects.
+We offer **broad overview lessons** on historical geography, critical cartography, Boston history, and research in the map collections, as well as **thematically-focused discussions** of specific groups of objects or exhibition topics.
 We also offer **instruction in digital methods** for geography and cartography.

 To schedule a remote visit or talk for your class, please fill out this form:

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrO33Vhxfxs0SdOH?backgroundColor=gray" frameborder="0" onmousewheel="" width="100%" height="400" style="background: transparent; border: 1px solid #ccc;"></iframe>

-For more information or to request a discussion about how to bring the Map Center’s resources into your digital classroom, please contact the [Curator](about/people/garrett-nelson).

-## Collaborative learning in the digital humanities
+## Collaborative learning in the digital humanities{#collaborative-learning}

 LMEC encourages and supports student projects that engage with our digital materials to produce new interpretive frames around the collection.